Gear to Help You Find Snakes and Take Great Photos

 Photos of Common Thailand Snakes!
 Venomous and non-venomous snakes listed.
 Photos and facts.
 This is FREE, and while not essential, it can be the source of some good basic information.
 You should get it – it’s helpful. > Click Here to get it.

 A Field Guide To The Reptiles Of Thailand.
-This one is available at Amazon as a MOBI file.
-You can get it there from between $18 to $35 USD.
+This one is available as a MOBI file.
 Yes, it’s expensive, but it covers all the reptiles of Thailand, and it’s fairly comprehensive with not all that many mistakes.
 It definitely has some.
 Of all the books and ebooks I have, this one is the most comprehensive.
 It still has errors, but every book I’ve seen has some.
 Get it here.